mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/create/databases.md

-      "port": ,                             --- port where Apache Druid runs "user": " ",                          --- optional, user to authenticate with Apache Druid "password": " ",                      --- optional, password used to authenticate with Apache Druid "path": " ",                          --- the query path "scheme": " "                         --- the URI scheme (defaults to `http` when left blank) };
+      "port": ,                             --- port where Apache Druid runs "user": " ",                          --- optional, user to authenticate with Apache Druid "password": " ",                      --- optional, password used to authenticate with Apache Druid "path": " ",                          --- query path
+      "scheme": " "                         --- the URI scheme (defaults to `http` if left blank) };
     ```